Jahanara Begum: Wealth and charity

-In honor of his coronation, on 6 February 1628, Shah Jahan awarded his wife, Mumtaz Mahal, Jahanara's mother, 100,000 ashrafis (Persian gold coins worth two Mohurs), 600,000 rupees and an annual privy purse of one million rupees.
-Jahanara received 100,000 ashrafis, 400,000 rupees and an annual grant of 600,000.
+In honor of his coronation, on 6 February 1628, Shah Jahan awarded his wife, Mumtaz Mahal, Jahanara's mother, the title of Padshah Begum and 200,000 ashrafis (Persian gold coins worth two Mohurs), 600,000 rupees and an annual privy purse of one million rupees.
+Moreover, Shah Jahan presented Mumtaz with jewels worth five million rupees.
+Jahanara was given the title of Begum Sahiba and received 100,000 ashrafis, 400,000 rupees and an annual grant of 600,000 and she was also awarded jewels worth two million and five hundred thousand rupees.
 Upon Mumtaz Mahal's death, her personal fortune was divided by Shah Jahan between Jahanara Begum (who received half) and the rest of Mumtaz Mahal's surviving children.

-Jahanara was allotted income from a number of villages and owned several gardens including, Bagh-i-Jahanara, Bagh-i-Nur and Bagh-i-Safa.
+Jahanara was allotted income from a number of villages and owned several gardens, including, Bagh-i-Jahanara, Bagh-i-Nur and Bagh-i-Safa.
 "Her jagir included the villages of Achchol, Farjahara and the Sarkars of Bachchol, Safapur and Doharah.
 The pargana of Panipat was also granted to her."
 As mentioned above, she was also given the prosperous city of Surat.

-Her great-grandmother, Mariam-uz-Zamani established an international trading business in the Mughal Empire and owned several ships for the trading purpose like Rahīmī and Ganj-I-Sawai, which dealt between Surat and the Red Sea for the trade of silk, indigo and several other spices.
+Her great-grandmother, Mariam-uz-Zamani established an international trading business in the Mughal Empire and owned several trading ships like Rahīmī and Ganj-I-Sawai, which dealt between Surat and the Red Sea trading silk, indigo and spices.
 Nur Jahan continued the business, trading in indigo and cloth.
 Later, Jahanara continued the tradition.
 She owned a number of ships and maintained trade relations with the English and the Dutch.

 Jahanara was known for her active participation in looking after the poor and financing the building of mosques.
 When her ship, the Sahibi was to set sail for its first journey (on 29 October 1643), she ordered that the ship make its voyage to Mecca and Medina and, "... that every year, fifty koni (One Koni was 4 Muns or 151 pounds) of rice should be sent by the ship for distribution among the destitute and needy of Mecca."

 As the de facto Primary Queen of the Mughal empire, Jahanara was responsible for charitable donations.
-She organized almsgiving on important state and religious days, supported famine relief and pilgrimages to Mecca.
+She organized almsgiving on important state holidays and religious festivals, supported famine relief and pilgrimages to Mecca.

 Jahanara made important financial contributions in the support of learning and arts.
 She supported the publication of a series of works on Islamic mysticism, including commentaries on Rumi's Mathnavi, a very popular mystical work in Mughal India.